IndaPlus25/task-7-yea/README.md

 ### 🏛 Assignment

 #### Exercise 7.0 -- Reading words from a file
-We will begin by creating a class for reading in text from a file and splitting it into separate words.
+We will begin by creating a class for reading text from a file and splitting it into separate words.
 In your [`src`](src) folder, create a file containing a class called `FileWordSplitter`.
 Add a `private` field to your class of type `ArrayList<String>` called